* Japanese official says yen decline not over

 verbal, political and monetary rhetoric until that goal is

 hitting a one-week low of 88.03 yen.
-It had earlier risen as
+At current prices, it is

 Traders cited reports quoting Japan's deputy economy

 minister, Yasutoshi Nishimura, as saying the yen's decline is

 not over and a dollar/yen level of 100 would not be a concern.

 Nishimura was also quoted saying that only if the dollar rises

 to 110-120 yen would it add to domestic import costs.

 "At some stage, the ability of this jaw-boning and verbal